0xCronos/B4Dzip/README.md

 # B4Dzip

 The main purpose of this script is to create a zip file for exploiting File Upload using Null Byte injection.
 The vulnerability occurs due to an incorrect validation of the Central Directory Header filename.
-A PHP example is explained at the end of this doc.
+A vulnerable PHP example is explained at the end of this doc.
 <br><br>
 More information about ZIP file format can be found [here](https://en.wikipedia.org/wiki/ZIP_(file_format)).